Yukon 1000

 A long weekend race on a different Yukon river each year

 Whilst the Yukon River 1000 is a LONG endurance paddling event, the Yukon 360 is merely long.
 The 2011 race was 360Km long, as was the 2009 race.
 This is 20% longer than the 2010 race, on faster water, but in much nastier weather.
 The '09 and '11 races took a took a little bit longer.
-For 2012, we're planning on doing the Nusutlin River.
+In 2012, we ran the race on the Nusutlin River.
 This is a smaller river, and shorter, 188Km + 10 Km on Teslin Lake at the end.
-The Nusutlin is a slower moving river, so this is still a two day race.
+The Nusutlin is a slower moving river, so it was still a two day race.

 The 2009 race was marked by a paeriod of unbelievable head winds.
 The 2010 race was stupidly hot and sunny, over 30°C in the afternoons.
 In 2011 race it rained almost continmuously from Sasturday night right through Monday.
-Who know what 2012 will bring.
+2012 had almost perfect padling weather, but there was a frost on the Saturday night.

 Both the 360 and 1000 races are long distance, no frills, unsupported endurance events, and share the same structure.
 In both races teams are tracked using Spot™ Devices.
 On both races teams are required to make overnight stops (6 hours minimum on the 1000, 8 hours minimum on the 360).
 Both races feel like, and are, fast expeditions.
 They are supposed to feel like a race to be the first person to fly the Atlantic solo in a canoe (or something like that).